Friday, December 7, 2018

 Fred Dryer added, "This is heartbreaking—Butch and I had a special gameday relationship.
 He was a unique person and personality and a gifted athlete and a great teammate.
 He loved to laugh and was the focal point of much kidding.
 Come game day you never knew what to expect because he made so many big plays—he was really something special as a player as a teammate and as a friend".

-Robertson attended Southern University from 1967-70, was inducted into the Black College Football Hall of Fame in 2017.
+Robertson attended Southern University from 1967-70, and was inducted into the Black College Football Hall of Fame in 2017.
 In 1970 he made 112 tackles and had 45 assists.
 Isiah was chosen to The Sporting News and TIME 1970 All-American team in 1970 as well as being named AP and UPI small college All-American Teams.

 Originally the Rams saw him as a middle linebacker, the position he played in college, but when they got him to camp he was best suited for the outside position.
 His first two seasons he was a weakside linebacker, always away from the tight end but in 1973 moved to what the Rams called the "buck" linebacker, always on the right.
 However, in that era, tight ends were usually on the offensive right putting Robertson on the weak side most of the time anyway.